mschneider90/GLGame/README.md

   * `cd build`
 1. Initial configuration (only need to do this once)
   * `cmake ../source`
-2. Compiling
+2. Compilation
-  * `make install`
+  * `make`

-Now bin/GLGame should be generated.
+Now build/GLGame should be generated.

 ##Documentation
 0. Go to the docs folder